 What we do makes a difference.
 You can too!

 B.S.
-Communication Science and Disorders
+Communication Sciences and Disorders

 The undergraduate program provides students with the theoretical background for graduate study in Speech Language Pathology or Audiology.
 Students study normal aspects of human communication and explore the various disorders that affect communication across the lifespan.

 M.S.
-Speech Language Pathology
+Speech-Language Pathology

 From individualized programs to meet specific interests, to extensive hands-on clinical experience, students in Nazareth’s Speech Pathology graduate program gain knowledge and practical skills to evaluate, treat, and advocate for individuals with communication and swallowing disorders.